Victong-28/ProjectDataScience/README.md

 #### **Figure 1: Top 10 Lowest Fatal Accident Rate by Aircraft Make**

-This chart highlights manufacturers with the best safety records in terms of fatal accident occurrences, considering only makes with substantial accident history to ensure statistical reliability.
-This directly informs which manufacturers to prioritize for procurement.
+This chart highlights aircraft manufacturers with the best safety records in terms of fatal accident occurrences.
+By analyzing makes with a substantial number of accidents, we ensure statistical reliability in identifying those that consistently demonstrate lower risk.
+This visualization directly informs which manufacturers to prioritize for procurement, aligning with our goal of a safety-first fleet.

 ![Top 10 Lowest Fatal Accident Rate by Aircraft Make](images/fatal_accident_rate_by_make.png)